openCEMorg/openCEM/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* repository owner or administrator
 * Other community or team contact